 We round the evening off with an obscenely expensive carriage ride around Vienna.
 (It’s a carriage ride around Vienna, they can charge what they damn well like.)
 We get to see a few bits that we wouldn’t have found on foot, muse on whether we should have gotten married here, and depart for more fried junk and the darkest weißbier known to man.

 Our final day is a day of calm; of lounging around the hotel room until checkout time; slowly winding our way towards the airport and the plane that would take us home.
-Joseph is exhausted, and any actual activities would be a write-off.
+We are exhausted, and any actual activities would be a write-off.

 Britain awaits, with its cold rain and slow traffic, our tiny and messy flat, and a pub dinner somewhere in between the steel-grey sky and the soaking earth.